J-VEST/Audio/README.md

 ---

-**P.S.** Please bounce all MIDI tracks to audio, as I may not have the same plugins or VSTs. <br><br> Logic Pro MIDI tracks can sometimes be used, and I can always reassign the MIDI to new instruments.
+**P.S.** Please bounce all MIDI tracks to audio, as I may not have the same plugins or VSTs. <br><br> Logic Pro MIDI tracks can sometimes be used, as I can always reassign the MIDI to new instruments.
 It's also suggested to upload your full Logic Pro session files (.logicx) instead of the .WAV stems for maximum flexibility.

 ---